jeremykenedy/taco-time/readme.md

 6. From the projects root folder run `php artisan serve`

 ##### Automatic Install:
-1. Run `git clone git@bitbucket.org:jeremykenedy/taco-time.git taco-time`
+1. Run `git clone https://github.com/jeremykenedy/taco-time.git taco-time`
-2. From the projects root run `. taco.sh`
+2. From the projects root run `. taco-install.sh`
 3. Open your browser to `http://127.0.0.1:3000/`

 #### Build the Front End Assets with Mix